Differentially Private Wireless Federated Learning Using Orthogonal Sequences

-We notice that a Cauchy distribution has uncertain (infinity) variance, which brings a significant challenge to the convergence analysis as the noise variance cannot be bounded.
-To address this issue, we assume the BS applies a \emph{truncation} operation in the interval $[-B, B]$ on the decoded global parameters in \eqref{eq:approx}:
+The main challenge, and hence the novelty of our analysis, lies in the Cauchy distributed post-processing noise.
+We note that a Cauchy distribution has uncertain (infinity) variance.
+To address this issue, the BS applies a \emph{truncation} operation in the interval $[-B, B]$ on the decoded global parameters in \eqref{eq:approx}, before de-normalization:

-where $B\gg C$.
-Note that the truncation operation is universal (albeit sometimes implicit) in almost all practical systems, since the signal values in the processing units are always finite.
-As long as we ensure $B\gg C$, the truncation operation has very little impact on the received signal.
-For ease of exposition, we make the following assumption on the noise term in \eqref{eq:truncatedSig}. \begin{assumption} The noise term in \eqref{eq:truncatedSig} follows a truncated Cauchy distribution within the interval $[-B, B]$ with $B\gg C$, whose PDF can be expressed as